Ryan Steed

-Ryan Justin Steed (born July 21, 1990) is a former American football cornerback.
+Ryan Justin Steed (born July 21, 1990) is an American former professional football cornerback.
 He was signed by the New York Jets as an undrafted free agent in 2012.
 He played college football at Furman University.

 Early life

-The son of Ernest Steed and Lisa King, Steed was born July 21, 1990 in Charleston, South Carolina.
+The son of Ernest Steed and Lisa King, Steed was born July 21, 1990, in Charleston, South Carolina.
 He attended Pinewood Preparatory School in Summerville, South Carolina, where he played both basketball and football.
 His basketball team achieved three SCISA AAA state championships.
 In football, where he played multiple positions, Steed was distinguished in his senior year by the Charleston Post and Courier as "all-region" for their All-Lowcountry Football second-team.
 In the North Carolina-South Carolina Shrine All-Star Classic game, Steed was dubbed "Defensive Player of the Game".

 Collegiate career

 Steed played college football for Furman University.
 In 2011, he was named 1st team FCS All-American by the Associated Press and the American Football Coaches Association.
 He was also selected to play in the 2012 Senior Bowl.
 He earned 1st team All-Southern Conference as a sophomore, junior and senior.